 “Troot in the Shed” aims at making pupils aware of the Brown Trout and Sea-Trout life cycles through presentations and hands-on activities – the highlight of the initiative being hatching trout ova (provided by the local fishing association) on the school ground and monitoring the experiment on a daily basis to record the various stages from egg to alevin and fingerling.
-For the new session, starting in the next couple of weeks, “Troot in the Shed 2015” is set to run in the 6 schools which were part of the initiative last year: Dounby Primary, North Walls Primary, Sanday Junior High, St. Andrews Primary, Stromness Primary and Stronsay Junior High as well as Papdale Halls of Residence, totalling 8 mini-hatcheries.
+For the new session, starting in a few days, “Troot in the Shed 2016” is set to run in North Walls Primary, Sanday Junior High, Stromness Primary, Stronsay Junior High and for the first at Orphir Primary, totalling 5 mini-hatcheries.

 Please, feel free to leave a comment or ask a question (first, open the post by clicking on the title and then type your comment in the “Leave a reply” box).